 How much to pay and when

 This section shows a breakdown of your due payments for your current annual charge.
-It does not include any money you still owe from previous years' Council Tax.
+Your ‘yearly charge’ bill does not include any money you may still owe for Council Tax from previous years.

 The back of the bill explains different ways of when and how to pay your bill.